BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Details of aperture loss correction

 \subsection{Comparison with observed curve of growth}

 While this fiducial PSF is in good agreement with the shapes of observed point sources, we note that Appendix \ref{psfsec} and other works (e.g., \citealt{deug24}) used a two-dimensional Gaussian to model the PSF.
 In reality, the JWST/NIRSpec PSF is more complex, with a bright core and a fainter six-pointed `snowflake' pattern of maxima and minima.
 While a 2D Gaussian model can describe the dominant central emission, the lower-level emission deviates from this axisymmetric model.
-We explore this by creating curves of growth (CoGs) for the observed \oiiib emission in the R100 cube, our best-fit 2D Gaussian model to the PSF, and the fiducial PSF.
+We explore this by creating curves of growth (CoGs), which show the amount of flux contained within circular apertures of increasing radius.
 The slope of these CoGs are directly related to the density of flux: a bright core will result in a rapid rise, while diffuse emission will create a more shallow increase.
+We compare the CoGs for the observed \oiiib emission in the R100 and R2700 cubes, our best-fit 2D Gaussian model to the PSF, and the fiducial PSF.

 To create the \oiiib CoG, we extracted spectra using circular apertures centred on \UC with a range of radii ($0.025''-0.500''$), isolated the wavelength range around \oiiib, fit the continuum and line emission in the resulting spectrum, and recorded the best-fit line flux for each aperture.
-The resulting CoG is shown as a red line in Figure \ref{cog_fig}.
+The resulting CoGs are shown as red lines in Figure \ref{cog_fig}.
 In order to create a similar CoG for the fiducial PSF of Section \ref{psfsec}, we integrate the PSF within a range of apertures and normalise each flux to the value in the largest aperture ($r=0.5''$; see magenta line with circular markers in Figure \ref{cog_fig}).
 Finally, we create CoGs for 2D Gaussian models with the same FWHM as the fiducial model, assuming a circular model ($q=1.0$) and an elongated model ($q=0.5$).

 From this analysis, we see that all of the CoGs agree at small radii ($r\lesssim0.125''$) and large radii ($r\gtrsim0.4''$), but the 2D Gaussian model of the PSF deviates at intermediate radii ($0.125''\lesssim r\lesssim 0.400''$).
 This behaviour indicates diffuse emission in the PSF that is not present in the 2D Gaussian model.
 Because the full PSF follows the observed CoG more closely, we will use this fiducial PSF rather than a Gaussian approximation.